-After our pork neck at DOP Porto, I became a lot more open minded about dishes that come from the neck of an animal.
-But, before trying this dish, I had no ideas that cod fish even had necks.
-But, there were were, eating codfish neck croquettes.
-The batter was nice and fluffy, and accented the fish well.
+After our pork neck at DOP Porto, I became a lot more open-minded about dishes that come from the neck of an animal.
+But, before trying this dish, I had no ideas that codfish even had necks.
+But, there we were, eating codfish neck croquettes.
+The batter was nice and fluffy and accented the fish well.

 One of the most famous sandwiches in Porto is the Francescinha.
 It’s a behemoth of a sandwich, which we accidentally ordered one night while staying at the Four Seasons Lisbon.
 What I read on the menu was a sandwich in a cheese sauce.
 What we received what a heart attack on a plate.
 The mini Franchesinha at Decastro Gaia, though, was the perfect compromise.
 I love the cheese and the sauce, I could just go without the kilo of meat they stuff in the middle.

 Another fabulous dish was the duck a bras.
 We first tried a bras while eating at the Porto Bay Liberadade in Lisbon, and I loved it.
 A bras is a preparation of codfish (of course), with shredded potato, eggs, and often with black olives.
 This duck version was also very good, very creamy, and very fresh.
 A great last dish to finish off our tour of Porto.

 Book a Port Wine Tasting at Porto Cruz – From only $11

 Learn more about Portugal Food: Book a Top Porto Food Tour

 Our Travel Blogger Recommendations – Where to Eat in Portugal

 In this section of our Porto travel guide, we took recommendations from other travel bloggers, and Portuguese locals to provide more recommendations on where to eat in Porto.